It’s time for our annual round-up of ecommerce predictions for the year ahead!

 Manuel Becvar, Founder & CEO, ImportDojo

 In 2017 we’ll start to see the influence of social media on ecommerce.
 Facebook stores will become more prominent and important for sellers, following recent UI changes and testing.
 This will also transition onto Instagram.
 Along with the increased use of targeted product marketing and remarketing, these platforms will begin to take market share from Amazon etc. By the end of 2017 I expect to see a powerful, high conversion marketplace integrated seamlessly into our digital social spaces.

-Joshua Price, Managing Director, eCommerce Geek
+Joshua Price, Managing Director, Suspension Experts

 50. Content-Led Marketing

 In 2017, I would encourage retailers to continue developing their content-led strategies via email marketing and social media.
 Live video services like Facebook Live and Periscope will continue to enhance customer engagement and if you haven’t done so already, it’s really time to get your head around Snapchat.